deferpanic/goweave/README.md

 ### PointCut:

+  An expression that details where to apply behavior.

   Pointcuts in other languages such as java can commonly use annotations
     -- we currently don't support this as we want to be un-obtrusive as possible -- that is - we don't want to modify go source

+  We support both method && call pointcut primitive right now:

+    * __call__
+    These happen before, after or wrap around calling a method.
+The code is outside of the function.

+    * __execute__
+    These happen before or after executing a method.
+The code is put inside the method.

   All pointcuts are currently defined only on functions.
 Struct field members are definitely a future feature we could support although go